eslamrashid/timelux-watches/README.md

     The contact page includes email, phone number, location, and a contact form.
 5. Cart Page
     The cart page allows customers to view products added to the cart.

-Products Included

-Product Name	Price	Description
-Classic Leather Watch	RWF 35,000	A stylish leather strap watch suitable for work, school, and formal events.
-Silver Business Watch	RWF 45,000	An elegant silver watch designed for a smart and professional look.
-Sport Digital Watch	RWF 30,000	A durable digital watch for sports, fitness, and daily activities.
-Gold Luxury Watch	RWF 60,000	A premium gold-style watch that adds class and confidence to any outfit.
-Minimalist Black Watch	RWF 40,000	A simple black watch with a clean design for modern everyday wear.

 Features Implemented